IHG Credit Card Reviews

 Tell The Traveler To Keep On Walking

-Meanwhile, the IHG Rewards Traveler card carries much fewer perks.
-Like the IHG Premier, the Traveler card offers fourth night free for award redemptions.
+Meanwhile, the IHG One Rewards Traveler Credit Card carries much fewer perks.
+Like the IHG One Rewards Premier Credit Card, the Traveler card offers the fourth night free for award redemptions.
 Beyond that, the card does not offer much.
 IHG Silver status is not very useful under the current program.
 As such, we can certainly think of better Chase cards to take up a 5/24 slot.
 But without an annual fee, the IHG Traveler card is a nice downgrade option for the IHG Premier credit card.

 IHG Credit Card Reviews: ToP Thoughts